-Most recently when I tried to validate myself on three government websites, I was also told that I do not exist.
+After giving up in defeat and deciding to live with the situation, along came the plastic license and online linking of government services.
+After trying to validate myself on three government websites, I had to face the fact that once again, as far as computer validation is concerned, I do not exist.
 It appears that from June of 2015, I will not even be able to retrieve my driving license details from the DVLA if I need to hire a car.

 From, “Do you know that never crossed my mind”, “Oh really, thanks for the idea” to “No shit Sherlock” or you may just receive a random spattering of expletives in the most extreme cases interspersed with the expression “DVL….ingA!”.